jstephenj14/PwC-Case-Loss-Function-Module-/README.md

 Code is available [here](https://github.com/jstephenj14/PwC-Case-Loss-Function-Module-/blob/master/Loss%20Function%20Iteration%20Code.py)

-A possible sample output is reproduced below.
+A possible sample output based on the customer's bucketed income and marital status (M or D) is reproduced below.
 The tree displays segments with two numbers:(1) Loss Fraction and (2) Count of customers in the segment

 ![](https://s17.postimg.org/dna0hr9n3/Loss_Ratio_Snip.png)